-There were four Pre-Orientation programs offered in 2016 for incoming students.
+There were four Pre-Orientation programs offered in 2016 for incoming students (see below).
 Please stay tuned for information regarding the 2017 Pre-Orientation programs.
 Programs fill quickly so be sure to apply as soon as possible.
 Scholarships are available, and participants will move into their residence halls on Friday, August 18.

 Program Dates: Friday, August 18 – Friday, August 25

-Check out the four Pre-Orientation program options below.
+Check out our Pre-Orientation program options below.
 Please stay tuned for more information regarding the application process for each program.
+Applications will open May 1st.
 We hope you consider applying!

 HopkinsCORPS: Civic Engagement, Outreach, and Public Service